 In response to increasing demand for mentorship and increased interest in career pathways for climate and security practitioners, the Climate and Security Advisory Group (CSAG) has developed a community-wide Climate Security Fellows Program.
 It is the first professional organization for emerging leaders seeking meaningful careers at the intersection of climate change and security.
 The program connects established climate security experts with prospective future leaders through a year-long mentorship program.
 CSAG Climate Security Fellows gain experience through research and writing, field trips and outings, and networking with experts and practitioners.
-Ultimately, fellows will play a lead role in expanding the climate and security network of the next generation and solving some of the most complex risks the world faces.
+Ultimately, fellows will play a leading role in expanding the climate and security network of the next generation and solving some of the most complex risks the world faces.

 Meet the 2018 CSAG Climate and Security Fellows.